 Personal Note from Chuck Pisciotta

-It began to evolve when I was in college and as part of the curriculum, I had to tutor children in a very depressed area.
-I was taken back when I walked into their homes and learned of their challenges.
+As part of my curriculum, I tutored children in a depressed area and was taken back when I walked into their homes and understood their challenges.

-This affected me in such a way that after entering the workforce, I was glad to help my boss when he asked me to push a wheelchair on a Saturday for a children's foundation, so that a child could have the experience of the circus.
+This affected me in such a way that after entering the workforce, I was glad to help my boss when he asked me to push a wheelchair on the weekend for a children's foundation, so that a child could have the experience of the circus.

-I have been a volunteer on about 30 non-profit boards for children and was drawn mostly to charities that had golf tournament fundraisers, as golf is a passion.
+Over the years, I served on about 30 non-profit boards for children and was drawn mostly to charities that had golf tournament fundraisers, as golf is a passion.
 I have also written checks for the organizations.

 2007 KPMG CHAIRMAN's AWARD FOR EXCELLENCE IN VOLUNTEERISM